ELLA237/Python-Keylogger/README.md

 # Python-Keylogger
-The ail of this project is to code a python keylogger.
+The aim of this project is to code a python keylogger.